 No. Our training is about tactics and angles - not hitting hard.
 In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.

 Do I need to be fit?

 Not to start with.
-But you will get fitter and better conditioned by training with us.
-We are happy to welcome you whatever your shape, size and level of experience.

-A Savate workout will benefit:

-#### changed text

-No. Our training is about tactics and angles - not hitting hard.
-In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.

-Do I need to be fit?

-Not to start with.
 But you will get fitter and conditioned training with us.
 We welcome you whatever your shape, size and level.

 A Savate workout will benefit: